preich-work/preich-work/README.md

 - 👋 Hi, I’m @preich-work
 - 👀 I’m interested in learning to build web sites.
 - 🌱 I’m currently learning how to become a Web Developer.
+I know HTML5.
 - 💞️ I’m looking to collaborate on Websites
 - 📫 How to reach me email me at preich_work@yahoo.com